alien4cloud/alien4cloud-rms-scheduler-plugin/README.md

 Without conditions, it will act as a runtime scheduler that will just schedule workflows with smart features :
 - You can retry if a workflow fail.
 - You can loop a successful job during the time window.
-- You can define the delay between retries or repeat.
+- You can define the minimum delay between retries or repeat.
 - You can define the maximum of triggers inside the time window.
 - You can cancel the execution when time window expires in order to ensure no activity outside defined periods.